Bosman ruling: Players

 Edgar Davids was the first European high-profile player to benefit from the Bosman ruling, in 1996.

 Since the ruling came into effect throughout the EU in 1995, several notable players in European football have benefited from the ruling.
 In 1996, Edgar Davids became Europe's first high-profile player to benefit from the ruling when he moved from Ajax to Milan.
 Ex-Hibernian player Paul Kane became the first UK Bosman transfer, moving from Aberdeen to Norwegian side Viking Stavanger in 1996.
 In 1999, Steve McManaman became the most lucrative transfer at the time in British football, as "Britain's first high-profile Bosman departure", when he moved from Liverpool to Real Madrid and the deal resulted in McManaman becoming the highest paid British player in history, from 1999 to 2001.
 Since Davids and McManaman, scores of other notable players became able to negotiate deals according to their market value when their contracts expired, a trend that continued into the 2000s and to this day.

+A 2026 study by Finalarm and DataPulse Research examined the squads of all 48 nations at the 2026 World Cup and, to measure change over time, the 14 nations that have qualified for nearly every World Cup since 1990 (Argentina, Belgium, Brazil, England, France, Germany, Italy, Mexico, Netherlands, Portugal, Sweden, Spain, South Korea, USA).
+Among those 14 regular participants, the share of squad players under contract at foreign clubs rose from 26% in 1990 to 72% in 2026, and across Europe's top five leagues the share of foreign players rose from 23% in 1990 to 71% in 2025.
+Across all 48 nations at the 2026 tournament, country-level variation was wide: among major footballing nations Switzerland and Argentina had the highest shares (both 92%), ahead of Brazil (73%), while several smaller nations (including Senegal, Uruguay and Ivory Coast) fielded squads made up entirely of players based abroad.
+England had the lowest share among established footballing nations at 19%, a figure attributed in part to the post-Brexit tightening of work-permit rules for EU players in the Premier League.